 We know that covering off six questions gives a pretty firm diagnosis indicator for ADHD without any other intervention.
 That's cheap and easy compared to the cost for a functional MRI scan that starts somewhere north of $2,000.

 And this is the issue; these things are easily diagnosed with the same tools the typical Psychiatrist and Psychologist uses for all the other mental health conditions they diagnose and manage.
-And they also need to be sure that brain isn't impacted by one of many other conditions before they declare that that brain is not neurotypical.
+And they also need to be sure that brain isn't impacted by one of many other conditions before they declare that that brain is neurodiverse.

 Yes, behaviour is trite and far too simplistic; I used it for effect.

 The behaviour management / modification is massively expensive for insurers to take on as there is little in the way of quantifiable measures that allow them to manage and limit claims.
 We see this with the public system.
 Crisis management is the highest single cost to the system because the rest is essentially not funded.

 The latter, the hardware bit, is neurology.
 If there are genuine investigations into neurology, then the insurers will typically cover this.
 Exclusions both on the policy and pre-existing conditions excepted.